NorESMhub/NorESM-docs/testing/testing.rst

 ========================================================================

 First, you need to determine what to use as a baseline.
-Generally this is the version of master from which you have branched, or a previous, well-tested version of your branch.
+Generally this is the version of the ``noresm`` branch from which you have branched, or a previous, well-tested version of your branch.

-If you're comparing against a version of master and have access to the main development machine(s) for the given component, then baselines may already exist. (e.g., on betzy, baselines go in ``/cluster/shared/noresm/noresm_baselines`` by default).
+If you're comparing against a version of the ``noresm`` branch and have access to the main development machine(s) for the given component, then baselines may already exist. (e.g., on betzy, baselines go in ``/cluster/shared/noresm/noresm_baselines`` by default).
 Otherwise, you'll need to generate your own baselines.

 Baseline comparisons step 2: Generate baselines, if needed
 ==========================================================